-Sadly, the only peeps pocketing a fortune with ‘LWS’ are the ones peddling it and putting pressure on vulnerable newbies like YOU to spend their hard-earned cash on junkie upsells.
+Sadly, the only peeps pocketing a fortune with ‘LWS’ are the ones peddling it and putting pressure on vulnerable newbies like YOU to spend their hard-earned cash.

 If you wanna make REAL money, you need to acquire the right Digital Marketing skills and spend heaps of time putting those skills into practice.